Vim Color Schemes: How to Configure

 hi Normal ctermfg=Red ctermbg=Black

-Press Enter, and the colors automatically change, as in the image below.
+Press Enter to have the colors automatically change, as in the image below.

 vim changed colors